Tortar/PowerPointAudio-Extractor/README.md

 3) Put the powerpoints inside the exe_extractor folder;

 4) Click on the file extractor.exe

 That's it !

+- Antivirus could warn you when clicking on the .exe, just quiet it :D. (if you don't trust me check the file first)

 # Procedure for Python users : technical details